messagebot/ah-elasticsearch-orm/README.md

 - On an instance, setting a key to `_delete` will remove it, IE: `person.data.email = '_delete'; person.edit();`
 - On a search or aggregation, setting a searchKey to `_exists` will will search for simply the presence of that key (`searchKeys` and `searchValues`).
 - On a search or aggregation, setting a searchKey to `_missing` will will search for simply the missing status of that key (`searchKeys` and `searchValues`).
+- On a search or aggregation, setting a searchKey to a string which contains `"*"` will trigger a wildcard search rather than a term search.

 ## Notes:
 - `api.models` is where constructors for instances live, ie: `new api.models.person()`